Response data transformations

 Expanded

-Using the Expanded transformation, each nested position.id values would create a new record, duplicating the parent entity into multiple records.
+Using the Expanded transformation, each nested positions.id values would create a new record, duplicating the parent entity into multiple records.

 The JSON response above would be turned into these fields and records: